jfim/org-jira/README.md

 # org-jira Spacemacs layer

 This Spacemacs layer allows using Jira from within org-mode.
+This uses the JIRA REST API; if you need support for the deprecated JIRA SOAP API, check out the soap-api branch.

 ## Installation